Euphorbiaceae - Spurges

 Euphorbia antisyphylitica Zuccarini 1832 (Candelilla plant)

 growing at the Langtry visitor center, Texas.
-The epiphet antisyphylitica refers to the plant's supposed medicinal properties.
+The epiphet antisyphylitica refers to this succulent plant's supposed medicinal properties.
 The flowers are relatively decorative by the standard of many Euphorbias.
 This plant is relatively common in the Big Bend country and the Rio Grande valley but in its natural habitat, where water may be scarce and the heat intense, the stems often have a bronzed appearance.

-The candelilla plant was an important source of candelilla wax, which is still produced in small quantities by boiling large quantities of stems with sulphuric acid, and skimming the wax from the surface of the vat.
+The candelilla plant was an important source of candelilla wax, which is still produced in small quantities by boiling large quantities of the stems with sulphuric acid, and skimming the wax from the surface of the vat.
 The wax was used in the manufacture of phonograph records, in cosmetics and as an industrial lubricant.

 Unfortunately, much of the plant material required for processing is harvested from its native habitat putting pressure on plant populations.